In other words, a nonprofit organization is not required to pay federal income taxes.

 How hard is it to obtain 501c3 approval?
 And how long does it take to register as a 501c3 organization?

-Unfortunately, obtaining 501c3 approval is a very long and involved process beginning with forming a board of directors, filing articles of incorporation with your state, drafting and adopting bylaws, voting in the nonprofit officers, adopting a conflict of interest policy, completing the IRS 501c3 application, including a projection of your financial data for the nonprofit’s first three years, and much more.
+Normally, obtaining 501c3 approval is a long and involved process beginning with forming a board of directors, filing articles of incorporation with your state, drafting and adopting bylaws, voting in the nonprofit officers, adopting a conflict of interest policy, completing the IRS 501c3 application, including a projection of your financial data for the nonprofit’s first three years, and much more.

 The earlier you start, the better!
 The IRS processing times for 501c3 applications have been notoriously long, ranging from 6-10 months.
 And making a mistake as a result of trying to do it yourself can cost you months more in delays as the IRS sorts out the information they need or just denies tax-exempt status to your organization.
 However, with our new system following a new system with the IRS, we have found that most clients get their tax-exempt status in 2-3 months.
 It still varies with the IRS backlog, time of year, and how complicated your 501c3 application is.